 Employee wage calculation

-Employee wage calculation is crucial for payroll processing as you must ensure all your employees receive the correct amount of money.
-Your salaried employees will receive the same paycheck every month, but hourly employees will receive different amounts depending on how much they work.
-For hourly (or non-exempt) employees, you must also calculate and pay overtime wages.
+Calculating employee wages is crucial for payroll processing, as you must ensure all employees receive the correct amount.
+Salaried employees will receive the same monthly paycheck, but hourly employees will receive different amounts depending on how much they work.
+For hourly (or non-exempt) employees, calculate and pay overtime wages.

 Time and attendance software helps streamline payroll administration and calculations.

 Payroll tax processing

 Tax withholding comes right after gross pay calculations.
 In the US, tax deductions include mandatory employment taxes, such as Medicare, social security, and unemployment taxes.
 It also includes tax payments for voluntary deductions, such as retirement plan contributions.

 If an employee owes money to the Internal Revenue Service (IRS) or for child support, you may need to deduct wage garnishments at this point to ensure the employee’s paycheck goes toward the mandated debt payment.

 After deductions, employees receive their pay via the payment method chosen by them or their employer.
 Payment methods include direct deposits to an employee’s bank account, pre-loaded debit cards, cryptocurrency, and digital wallets.